HabanaAI/vllm-fork/README_GAUDI.md

 # Pipeline Parallelism

 Pipeline parallelism is a distributed model parallelization technique that splits the model vertically across its layers, distributing different parts of the model across multiple devices.
-With this feature when running a model that does not fit on a single node with tensor parallelism and requires multi-node solution we can split the model vertically accross its layers and distribute the slices accross available nodes.
+With this feature when running a model that does not fit on a single node with tensor parallelism and requires multi-node solution we can split the model vertically across its layers and distribute the slices across available nodes.
 For example if we have two nodes - 8 HPUs each, we no longer have to use tensor_parallel_size=16 but instead we can set tensor_parallel_size-8 with pipeline_parallel_size=2.
 Because pipeline parallelism runs pp_size amount of virtual engines on each device we have to accordingly lower max_num_seqs since it acts as a micro batch for each virtual engine.